xtmalliance/argon-server/deployment_support/README.md

 ### 1. Create .env File

 For this quick start we will use the [sample .env](https://github.com/openskies-sh/flight-blender/blob/master/deployment_support/.env.local) file.
-You can copy the file to create a new .env file, we will go over the details .env file below.
+You can copy the file to create a new .env file, we will go over the details of the file below.

 | Variable Key | Data Type | Description |
 |--------------|--------------|:-----:|